babutxa/babutxa.github.io/divingJudge/ADDING_VIDEOS_GUIDE.md

 - **Round**: Preliminary, Semifinal, or Final
 - **Dive Code**: The 3-4 character code (e.g., "207C", "5253B")
 - **Height**: Platform/springboard height (e.g., "3m", "10m", "5m", "7.5m", "1m")
-- **Dive Description**: Full name (e.g., "Back 3½ Somersaults Tuck")

-**Note:** The Degree of Difficulty (DD) is automatically looked up from a table based on the dive code + height combination.
-You do NOT need to manually enter the DD value.
+**Note:** The dive description and degree of difficulty (DD) are automatically looked up from a reference table based on the dive code and height.
+You only need to enter the dive code!

 ### Dive Code Reference:
 - First digit = Group (1=Forward, 2=Back, 3=Reverse, 4=Inward, 5=Twisting, 6=Armstand)